-Multiple myeloma is the second most common hematologic cancer.
-Worldwide, more than 230,000 people are living with multiple myeloma with approximately 114,000 new cases diagnosed and 80,000 people dying of the disease each year.
+Multiple myeloma is the second most common hematologic cancer and results from an abnormality of plasma cells, usually in the bone marrow.
+Worldwide, nearly 230,000 people are living with multiple myeloma and approximately 114,000 new cases are diagnosed annually.
 In the U.S., there are nearly 96,000 people living with, or in remission from, multiple myeloma.
-The estimated number of new cases of multiple myeloma in 2014 was more than 24,000 and the estimated number of deaths was 11,090.
-In Europe, it is estimated that more than 89,000 people are living with multiple myeloma.
-Approximately 39,000 new cases were diagnosed and 24,000 people died in 2012.
+The estimated number of new cases of multiple myeloma in 2014 was more than 24,000 in the U.S. and the estimated number of deaths was 11,090.
+In Europe, approximately 89,000 people are living with the disease and in 2012 there was an estimated 39,000 newly diagnosed cases and 24,000 deaths.